carpentries-incubator/python-packaging-publishing/episodes/07-documentation-with-sphinx.md

 - "Sphinx will auto build a website from plain text files and your docstrings"
 ---

-Sphinx is a tool for building documentation.
+[Sphinx](https://www.sphinx-doc.org/en/master/) is a tool for building documentation.
+It is very popular for Python packages, because it was originally created for the Python documentation, but it currently supports a range of languages.

-## What does sphinx produce?
+## What does Sphinx produce?

+Sphinx renders the package source code, including docstrings, as formatted HTML pages and a few other formats, like PDF, ePUB, and plain text.
+This is incredibly useful because it saves a lot of effort in creating the documentation.

 > ## Exercise
 > In a group, have each member open one of the following packages' documentation